carpentries-lab/metagenomics-workshop/setup.md

 |[Kraken-biom](https://github.com/smdabdoub/kraken-biom)|[1.2.0](https://anaconda.org/bioconda/kraken-biom)|[GitHub](https://github.com/smdabdoub/kraken-biom)|Linux, macOS, Windows|Tool to convert kraken reports in R readable files|
 |[CheckM-genome](https://ecogenomics.github.io/CheckM/)|[1.2.1](https://anaconda.org/bioconda/checkm-genome)|[Wiki](https://github.com/Ecogenomics/CheckM/wiki)|Linux, macOs, Windows|Tool to check completeness and contamination in MAGs |

-You can get this software by two options.
+You can get this software with two options.
 Option A is by renting a ready-to-use Amazon Web Services instance and option B is by installing a Conda environment and some R libraries.
 Instructions for both options are written next.

 ### Option A: Using the lessons with Amazon Web Services (AWS)

 Follow these [instructions on creating an Amazon instance](https://carpentries-incubator.github.io/metagenomics-workshop/AMI-setup/index.html).
 Use the AMI `ami-0e7fb76a881ab5e09` (Metagenomics - 18 March (The Carpentries Incubator)) listed on the Community AMIs page.
-Please note that you must set your location as `N. Virginia` in order to access this community AMI.
+Please note that you must set your location as `N. Virginia` to access this community AMI.
 You can change your location in the upper right corner of the main AWS menu bar.
 The cost of using this AMI for a few days, with the t2.medium instance type is very low (about USD $1.50 per user, per day).
 Data Carpentry has *no* control over AWS pricing structure and provides this cost estimate with no guarantees.
 Please read AWS documentation on pricing for up-to-date information.

 If you're an Instructor or Maintainer or want to contribute to these lessons, please get in touch with us [team@carpentries.org](mailto:team@carpentries.org) and we will start instances for you.

-In this instances you can use the terminal available in R studio and users won't need to install their own terminals nor use `ssh` (see instructor notes). **If nevertheless you prefer that the users install their own terminals**, directions to install them are included for each Windows, Mac OS X, and Linux systems below.
-For Windows, you will also need to install Git Bash, PuTTY, or the Ubuntu Subsystem.
+In this instances you can use the terminal available in R studio and users won't need to install their own terminals or use `ssh` (see instructor notes). **If nevertheless, you prefer that the users install their own terminals**, directions to install them are included for each Windows, Mac OS X, and Linux system below.
+For Windows, you will need to install Git Bash, PuTTY, or the Ubuntu Subsystem.

-#### Installing a linux terminal
+#### Installing a Linux terminal

 > ## Windows
 > - Download the [Git for Windows installer](https://git-for-windows.github.io/).
 Run the installer and follow the steps below:
 >   + Click on "Next" four times (two times if you've previously installed Git).
 You don't need to change anything in the Information, location, components, and start menu screens.
 >   + Select "Use the nano editor by default" and click on "Next".
 >   + Keep "Use Git from the Windows Command Prompt" selected and click on "Next".
 If you forgot to do this programs that you need for the workshop will not work properly.
 If this happens rerun the installer and select the appropriate option.
->   + Select on "Use bundled OpenSSH" and click on "Next".
+>   + Select "Use bundled OpenSSH" and click on "Next".
->   + Select on "Use the OpenSSL Library" and click "Next".
+>   + Select "Use the OpenSSL Library" and click "Next".
 >   + Keep "Checkout Windows-style, commit Unix-style line endings" selected and click on "Next".
 >   + Select "Use Windows' default console window" and click on "Next".
 >   + Select "Default (fast-forward on merge)" and click on "Next".